rabin-joshi-cognizant/cognizant-enablement/README.md

 - Use Combine’s `retry(_:)` operator to to immediately retry a failed data task due to transient network errors.
 - Use Combine's `catch(_:)` or `replaceError(with:)` operator to gracefully handle errors, rather than letting it reach the subscriber.
 - Use Combine's `share()` operator to avoid needlessly reissuing expensive network requests.
+- Integrate with the store from #1 encapsulating API callbacks in thunks (action creators) by leveraging [ReSwift-Thunk](https://github.com/ReSwift/ReSwift-Thunk).

 #### Example